-Assistant Professors: Elaine E. Boney, Ph.D.; H. I. Dunkle, Ph.D.; H. W. Paplin, Ph.D.
+Assistant Professors: Elaine E. Boney, Ph.D.; H. I. Dunkle, Ph.D.; Ernst Gallati, M.A.
+Equivalent; H. W. Paulin, Ph.D.; W. O. Westervelt, M.A.
 COURSES ACCEPTABLE ON MASTER'S DEGREE PROGRAMS IN GERMAN UPPER DIVISION COURSES 103A-103B.
 German Literature of the Eighteenth Century (3-3) 105A-105B.
-German Literature of the Nineteenth Century (3-3) 110A-110B.
-Contemporary German Literature (3-3) 130.
+German Literature of the Nineteenth Century (3-3) 108.
+Renaissance and Baroque Literature (3) 110A-110B.
+Contemporary German Literature (3-3) 115.
+Goethe's "Faust" (3) 130.
 German Syntax and Stylistics (2) 150.
 German Phonology (2) GRADUATE COURSES 201.
 History of the German Language (3) Prerequisite: 18 units of upper division German.
 The historical development of the German language, with source readings from the Gothic Bible to Luther's translation of the Bible.
-204. Contemporary German Prose Fiction (3) Prerequisite: 18 units of upper division German.
-Studies in the 20th century German novel or short story.
-205. German Lyric Poetry from Goethe to Rilke (3) Prerequisite: 18 units of upper division German.
-The major German lyric poets from the end of the 18th century to the beginning of the 20th century.
+202. Middle High German (3) Prerequisite: 18 units of upper division German.
+The grammatical structure of Middle High German, with readings from the "Nibelungenlied," "Parzifal," "Tristan und Isolde," and from the lyric poets of the period.
+203. The German "Novelle" (3) Prequisite: 18 units of upper division German.
+The development of the "Novelle" as a literary form from Goethe to the present.
+204. The German Novel in the Twentieth Century (3) Prerequisite: 18 units of upper division German.
+The German novel from the beginning of the twentieth century with special emphasis on the works of Thomas Mann, Hermann Hesse, and Franz Kafka.
+205. German Lyric Poetry From Hoelderlin to Rilke (3) Prerequisite: 18 units of upper division German.
+The major German lyric poets from the beginnings of Romanticism to Rilke.
 206. The German Drama of the 19th Century (3) Prerequisite: 18 units of upper division German.
 Representative works of German dramatic literature from Kleist to Hauptmann.
 290. Research and Bibliography (2) Prerequisite: 18 units of upper division German.
 Purposes and methods of research in the fields of the language and literature, the collection and collation of bibliographic material, and the proper presentation of the results of such investigation.
-Recommended for the first semester of the 294.
-Comprehensive Reading and Survey Course (3) Prerequisites: 18 units of upper division German and consent of graduate adviser and department chairman.
+Recommended for the first semester of the graduate work.
+294. Comprehensive Reading and Survey Course (3) Prerequisites: 18 units of upper division German and consent of graduate adviser and department chairman.
 Required of all candidates for the M.A. degree with the secondary or junior college credential.

 A study of important movements, authors, and works in German literature.
-Designed to supplement the reading done in previous courses, in preparation for the comprehensive examination in literature for candidates for the M.A. degree in
+Designed to supplement the reading done in previous courses, in preparation for the comprehensive examination in literature for candidates for the M.A. degree in German.

 298. Special Study (1-6)

 Individual study.
 Six units maximum credit.